bryntum/syncfusion-scheduler-migration-bryntum-scheduler-backend-starter/README.md

 In the `utils/dbConnect.js` file, the Express server uses the [MySQL2](https://github.com/sidorares/node-mysql2) library to connect to a MySQL database.
 A connection pool is created using the MySQL2 `createPool` method.
 The connection pool is exported into the `server.js` file where it's used to run database queries for CRUD operations using the `query` method.

-Now create a `.env` file in the root folder and add the following lines for connecting to the MySQL database that we’ll create:
+Create a `.env` file in the root folder and add the following lines for connecting to the MySQL database that we’ll create:

 ```
 HOST=localhost